nyu-pl-sp19/class11/README.md

 res0: Unit = ()
 ```

-Note that a method has access to the fields of the object on which it
+Here, when `print` is called on `p`, then the fields `first` and
-is called.
-E.g. in our implementation of `print`, we refer to the
+`second` in the body of `print` refer to the specific values `1.0` and
-fields `first` and `second` of the instance.
-We can thus view methods
+`2.0` stored in those fields for the instance `p`.

+From a technical perspective, we can view methods as *global*
-as *global* functions that take the instance on which they operate as
+functions that take the instance on which they operate as an
-an additional parameter.
-For example, the method `print` of class
+additional parameter.
+For example, the method `print` of class `Point`
-`Point` can be viewed as defining the following global function:
+can be viewed as defining the following global function:

 ```scala
 def print(this: Point): Unit = {